|

 known languages) and interpreters (tongues disappeared during the apostolic age).

+Let's take a look at Scriptural authority.
 Jesus said, "No servant can serve two masters...."
 Luke 16:13.

 "For the husband is the head of the wife, even as CHRIST IS THE HEAD OF THE CHURCH: